 Money, Exchange Rates and Local Currency.

 - Notify your credit card company before you leave for your trip.
-Tell them the dates and locations wherere you will be travelling.
+Tell them the dates and locations where you will be traveling.

 - Avoid exchanging currencies at a bank.
 Exchanging currency at a bank in your home country can carry hefty fees (around 10%).
 You will also pay another 10% to convert any remaining foreign currency into your local currency when you return.
 Your credit card company should only charge you about 1% for foreign transactions.

 - When you dress to leave for your trip, try to avoid anything with metal on it.
-For example, I wear a velcro belt that has no buckle so I don’t have to take it off when I go through airport security.
+For example, I wear a velcro belt that has no buckle or a belt with a plastic buckle so I don’t have to take it off when I go through airport security.

 - Wear loose fitting tennis shoes or slip-on shoes.
 They are easy to take off and put on and they will be more comfortable if your feet swell on long flights.